craigsimps/acf-5-pro-json-storage/README.md

 I prefer for these JSON files to be stored outside of the theme, because they're key to the functionality of the website, and `functionality === plugin`.

-Install and activate this plugin, and ACF will automatically save the JSON output to the `acf-json` folder within the plugin.
+Once the plugin is installed and activate it will automatically save field groups as JSON within the plugin `/acf-json/` folder when they are updated or saved.

 ## Requirements
 * ACF 5 Pro (Synchronized JSON requires at least v5.1.5)